 The Reed Procedure: Occipital and Supraorbital Nerve Stimulation

 In 2004, Dr. Reed was the first physician to successfully combine both occipital and supraorbital stimulation for the treatment of migraine pain.
 A trial of 300 patients took place with very successful results.
 Over 80 percent of the patients experienced migraine pain reduction.
 In 2009, his publication on Combined Peripheral Neurostimulation received the Cephalalgia Award of the International Headache Society as the best original contribution of the year to the field.

 The Reed Procedure – A Two-Step Process

 The Reed Procedure ® involves the placement of a lead line under the skin near the great and lesser occipital nerves.
 These lines are then attached to an Implantable Pulse Generator (IPG), which is also placed under the skin.
 The location of the IPG can vary, but is most commonly placed in the chest, hip or back.

 The patient uses an external device similar to a television remote to program the system via radio frequency.
 As the patient’s pain level changes, the system can be adjusted via the remote to manage the specific pain the patient is experiencing.

 The effectiveness of The Reed Procedure will vary based on a patient needs, but it has been proven successful for a variety of different types of head and facial pain.
-The best candidate for The Reed Procedure is a patient that experiences frequent and severe migraines and treatments such as nerve blocks, medications, and other therapies that have been unsuccessful in providing relief.
+The best candidate for The Reed Procedure is a patient that experiences frequent and severe migraines and treatments and has unsuccessfully tried nerve blocks, medications, and other therapies without relief.